 A cholecystectomy or removal of the gallbladder is a common operation for gallbladder pain from gallstones.
 However, the risk of complications depends on your overall health, type of surgery and the reason for your gallstones removal.
 There are several side-effects of traditional surgery for gallbladder removal.

-Here are Top 10 Side-Effects of Gallbladder Removal
+Here are the Top 10 Side-Effects of Gallbladder Removal

 Difficulty in digesting food

-The nearby organs may be injured when the instruments are inserted in the abdomen.
+The nearby organs may be injured when the instruments are inserted into the abdomen.
 Even the contact area is more.
 In addition to this, sometimes you may notice bruising around the wound.
 If you experience unusual pain after the surgery, call the doctor right away.

 Pain that gets worse

 It is normal to get sore after surgery and experience tenderness at the incision site.
 But the pain should not worsen.
-If the pain is getting worse then it is the sign of infection.
+If the pain is getting worse then it is a sign of infection.
 When you touch the incision, if it pains, it again indicates infection.

 Some people are at risk of developing blood clots.
 This is known as deep vein thrombosis (DVT) and develops in leg veins.
 This can be serious as the clot can travel anywhere in the body blocking the flow of blood to the lungs.

 Bile duct injury or bile leakage

-Bile duct can get cut, burned or damaged during the surgery.
+The bile duct can get cut, burned, or damaged during the surgery.
 As a result of the injury, the bile duct is unable to perform its functions properly.
 The bile might leak into the abdomen or the damage can block the normal flow of the fluid from the liver.

 Bulging of organ or tissue (Hernia)